SixArm/rust-101/topics/crates/sqlx-crate-for-sql-databases.md

 }
 ```

+## sqlx type conversion

-Type Conversion: The `sqlx` crate provides automatic type conversion for many Rust types, including integers, strings, and dates.
+The `sqlx` crate provides automatic type conversion for many Rust types, including integers, strings, and dates.
 For example, you can use the `query_as` function to automatically convert query results into a custom struct:

 ```rust
 use sqlx::{postgres::PgPool, Row};